 Thick Slices of Bread

 Don't be afraid to let your bread get stale before you make your French toast.
+Trust me on this one.
 Stale bread actually soaks up the egg mixture even better than fresh bread!
-When using stale bread, your French toast will have a fluffy texture without a wet center.
+When using stale bread, your French toast will have a fluffy texture without a soggy center.

 Whisk in Cinnamon

 Between each time you dip a slice of bread, whisk the egg mixture again.
 The cinnamon in the mixture tends to rise to the top, so if you don't whisk between dips, you will have a few slices of toast with extra cinnamon and a lot with no cinnamon at all.
-As you can see, whisking between each slice of bread is important!
 Additionally, you can always add in extra cinnamon as you go.

 Variations to Sourdough French Toast

-If you do not want to use sourdough, you can reach for any other variety of bread.
+If you do not want to use sourdough bread, you can reach for another variety of bread.
 Challah and Brioche are two very popular varieties of bread that are used when making French toast.